paoloarciaga/nosql-challenge/README.md

 - The establishments collection was assigned to a variable

 ## Part 2: Updating the Database
-In the second section of my NoSQL_Setup notebook, you'll see how I completed the following:
+In the second section of my Arciaga_NoSQL_Setup notebook, you'll see how I completed the following:
 - The supplied data for the "Penang Flavours" restaurant was inserted into the establishments collection
 - A query was performed to find the BusinessTypeID for "Restaurant/Cafe/Canteen" and returned only the BusinessTypeID and BusinessType fields
 - The "Penang Flavours" document was updated with the correct value for BusinessTypeID